-Mistake of law: A few weeks after these heady constitutional decisions, the High Court of Australia delivered
+Mistake of law

-David Securities Pty Limited v Bank Commonwealth case was one concerning an attempt to Australia.
-60 The recover money paid or expended as a result of a mistake of law. $majority^{61}$ decided that the rule precluding the recovery of money paid under a mistake of law should be held not to form part of the law of Australia.
+A few weeks after these heady constitutional decisions, the High Court of Australia delivered David Securities Pty Limited v Commonwealth Bank of Australia.59 The case was one concerning an attempt to recover money paid or expended as a result of a mistake of law.
+The majority60 decided that the rule precluding the recovery of money paid under a mistake of law should be held not to form part of the law of Australia.
 It did so notwithstanding an elaborate, even compelling, exposition that such was certainly understood to be the law of Australia until the decision in question.
 It was a law with many critics.
 It had produced endless law reform reports, carefully collected in the majority opinion.
 The reports notwithstanding, Parliament had failed to enact adequate statutory reform.
 Parties had litigated their dispute, presumably upon an assumption that their rights were settled by a rule nearly 200 years old.
-That rule appeared to have been endorsed by earlier decisions of the High Court of Australia itself.
-62 Yet the rule was declared no longer to be the law of Australia and that with retrospective operation.
+That rule appeared to have been endorsed by earlier decisions of the High Court of